hello-robot/stretch_hardware_guides/docs/hardware_guide_stretch_3.md

 The lift degree of freedom provides vertical translation of the arm.
 It is driven by a closed loop stepper motor, providing smooth and precise motion through a low gear-ratio belt drive.
 The ‘shoulder’ includes four mounting holes and a small delivery tray.

-[!WARNING] Maximum fastener length for shoulder mounting holes is 7mm - exceeding this depth may cause damage

 ![image alt text](./images/re2/lift_detail_rs.png)